Chart Color Schemes

 Sunbury has a typical household mix, with a fairly typical median household size

-Family households account for 75.8% of all households, including 36.3% that are couples with children, 25.6% that are couples without children, and 12.9% that are single parent families.
-Non-family households make up the remaining 24.2%, with lone person households at 21.9% and group households comprising 2.3% of the total.
-The median household size is 2.6 people, which matches the Greater Melbourne average.
+Family households constitute 75.8 percent of all households, including 36.3 percent couples with children, 25.6 percent couples without children, and 12.9 percent single parent families.
+Non-family households comprise the remaining 24.2 percent, with lone person households at 21.9 percent and group households making up 2.3 percent of the total.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households